MukelaniGumaMashoba/get_age_npm/package/README.md

 # get-age-npm

-note(it can be used in JavaScript for now)
+note(it can be used in JavaScript or Typescript)

 WELCOME TO GET-AGE-NPM Package